xxKeefer/ca_coursework/T1A1/README.md

 A interpreted language is code that requires a interpreter to be understood by the machine trying to execute the code.
 The advantage of this type of code is that it can be made cross platform.
 As long as the machine has a interpreter that can run the code then that code can be executed on the machine.
 The drawback is that it make interpreted code (in comparison with compiled code) slower to run as there is an extra step of translation that happens to tell the machine what to do.
 Typically code of this type is the program and when it is run the interpreter reads the code line by line and sends commands to the machine in a language it understands.

 ***////// Compilers***\
 In stark contrast to interpreted languages, compiled language need to be processed by a compiler so that the human readable source code can be converted into machine language.
 This has a side effect of making the code faster to run as no translation needs to happen before the code is run.
 It has the draw back of making the code less portable as the source code needs to be compiled specifically into the machine language the code is going to run on. this means that if you compile the source code on a Windows machine it won't work on a Mac machine as it won't understand the windows machine language.
 There are a special case of compiled languages like Java which is compiled "just-in-time". programs like this a compiled on the fly inside a virtual machine or run-time that exists on the host machine.
 The run-time will compile the to code just before it is executed and send of the translated code to the machine as it is executed.
-This makes the code much more portable and quicker to compile but has the drawback that if written poorly it will slow down the just-in-time compiling and negate the performancebost gained by using the run-time to compile.
+This makes the code much more portable and quicker to compile but has the drawback that if written poorly it will slow down the just-in-time compiling and negate the performance boost gained by using the run-time to compile.

 #### [Sources]---
 1. [What is the difference between a compiled and an interpreted program? -- Indiana University Knowledge Base](https://kb.iu.edu/d/agsz)